Luminoid/blog/source/_posts/Homebrew-Usage.md

-brew update             # Update Homebrew brew upgrade            # Upgrade all outdated, unpinned packages brew leaves             # Show installed formulae that are not dependencies of another installed formula
+brew update             # Update Homebrew brew upgrade            # Upgrade all outdated, unpinned packages brew leaves             # Show installed formulae that are not dependencies of another installed formula brew doctor             # Check your system for potential problems
 ```

 <!-- more -->